Istanbul | The Yenikapi Project

 Aerial view of building A of the museum complex and Transit plaza facing North-East.
 Marmaray Station is on the right.
 Image by Parsa Khalili.
 Courtesy Eisenman Architects and Aytac Architects

 The Yenikapi project originates from an exceptional archaeological finding.
 In 2004, during the construction of an undersea tunnel planned to connect the Asian and the European sides of Istanbul, an outstanding archaeological site emerged from the mud.
-Remains dating back to the Neolithic age, a Byzantine harbour, Ottoman structures and 35 shipwrecks were discovered.
-An International architecture competition was organized in 2012 so to identify a proper design for the entire site.
+The archaeological artifacts discovered include remains that date back to the Neolithic age, a Byzantine harbor, Ottoman structures, and 35 shipwrecks.
+An international architecture competition was organized in 2012 so to identify a proper design for the entire site.
 Eventually, the proposal by Peter Eisenman and Aytac architects was selected as the winner.
-The project is rather complex, it deals with the site at different scales, the urban scale, the site scale and the architectural scale, and includes an archeo-park, a public transport transfer point and a large archaeological museum.
+The project is rather complex, it deals with the site at different scales, the urban scale, the site scale, and the architectural scale, and includes an archeo-park, a public transport transfer point and a large archaeological museum.

 The project is based on a careful analysis of the context “palimpsest” intended as a composite structure of overlapped urban, social and historical layers, that led to the identification of two grid systems, reciprocally rotated, on which Eisenman built up an articulated and fascinating reference framework.